DavidBruchmann/automated-typo3-update/Documentation/source/features.rst

 Check for usage of *removed constants*.
 The constants are configured in same way as removed functions.
 For configuration options see :ref:`configuration-removedConstantConfigFiles`.

+Check for usage of *removed signals*.
+The signals are configured in same way as removed functions.
+For configuration options see :ref:`configuration-removedSignalConfigFiles`.

 Further checks
 --------------